-- 18.1 A Final Formal Discussion may be held if the improvement target(s) have not been met or sustained.
-This meeting will be with the line manager, Head of Service (or his/her nominated deputy) and a representative from the HR team. - The employee should be notified of the meeting at least 5 working days in advance and advised of the right to be represented.
+- A Final Formal Discussion may be held if the improvement target(s) have not been met or sustained.
+Failure to meet the targets set out in Stage 2 may result in progression to Stage 3, or if an employee has two Stage 2 discussions (or more) within the previous 3 year period.
+This meeting will be with the line manager and a representative from the HR Team. - 18.2 The employee should be notified of the meeting at least 5 working days in advance and advised of the right to be represented.
 If the employee's representative is unavailable to attend at the appointed time, the employee may request postponement and suggest an alternative time and date.
 If this is reasonable and within 5 working days of the original date, the meeting will be postponed. - 18.3 The purpose of the meeting is to consider whether the employee should be dismissed on the grounds of capability.
 Dismissal on grounds of ill health capability means that the employee's health is such that they cannot satisfactorily do the work they are employed to do.
-Ultimately, the Councils do not have to retain the services of any employee who cannot for whatever reason attend work on a regular basis and by definition fulfil their contractual obligations to their employer.
-Each case will be dealt with on its own individual merits and particular circumstances in the light of the following information:- - The employee's attendance record - The steps that have been taken to support them in achieving the required level of attendance - Any mitigating circumstances the employee may wish to be taken into account - Any occupational health advice that has been received - Other information that may have been collected during previous Formal Absence Discussions. - 18.4 Following the meeting a decision will be taken by the Head of Service whether to dismiss the employee on the grounds of capability.

-- 18.5 The Formal Warning may be extended to allow time for improvement in sickness absence levels.
-The option of allowing further time for improvement will only be considered if there is evidence that this is likely to lead to the required improvement in attendance. - 18.6 The Head of Service will confirm the decision in writing as soon as reasonably practicable and give details of the appeal process.
+Ultimately, the Council do not have to retain the services of any employee who cannot for whatever reason attend work on a regular basis and by definition fulfil their contractual obligations to their employer.
+Each case will be dealt with on its own individual merits and particular circumstances in the light of the following information:- - The employee's attendance record - The steps that have been taken to support them in achieving the required level of attendance - Any mitigating circumstances the employee may wish to be taken into account - Any occupational health advice that has been received - Other information that may have been collected during previous formal absence discussions. - 18.4 Following the meeting a decision will be taken by the Assistant Director whether to dismiss the employee on the grounds of capability. - 18.5 The formal warning may be extended to allow time for improvement in sickness absence levels.
+The option of allowing further time for improvement will only be considered if there is evidence that this is likely to lead to the required improvement in attendance. - 18.6 The Assistant Director will confirm the decision in writing as soon as reasonably practicable and give details of the appeal process.
 In the case of dismissal the employee will be provided with the reasons for it and the date on which employment will terminate. - 18.7 In the event that a Formal Warning is extended, the individual's sickness absence pattern will be monitored over an appropriate, specified period and regular reviews will be undertaken by the Manager during the monitoring period.